nuvla/documentation/docs/nuvla/user-guide/control-nuvlabox.md

 nav_order: 8
 ---

-[TODO]: review all actions available for a NE.

 # Controlling a NuvlaEdge remotely

 NuvlaEdge can be remotely controlled.
 By navigating to the detailed page of any given NuvlaEdge you have access to, you will be able to perform a number of actions.
 These are summarised here.